 Students are responsible for all costs associated with registration, regardless of any invoice that may or may not have been received, and regardless of attendance or class participation unless classes are dropped within the 100 percent refund period.

 TRANSFER INFORMATION

 Transfer Information

 Transfer to WNC

-Students declared as degree/certificate seeking may request to have transfer credits evaluated by submitting a Petition for Transfer Credit Evaluation form to Admissions and Records.
+Students declared as degree/certificate seeking may request to have transfer credits evaluated toward the degree/certificate program of their choice.